ciesiolka/abc2svg-chisel/README.md

 - `abcweb-1.js`
-  This script replaces the ABC or MEI sequences found in the (X)HTML file by SVG images of the music (the ABC sequences start on `X:` or `%abc` at start of line, and stop on any ML tag - see below for MEI).
+  This script replaces the ABC or MEI sequences found in the (X)HTML file by SVG images of the music (the ABC sequences start on `X:` or `%abc` at start of line, and stop on any XML tag - see below for MEI).
   When a ABC sequence contains the characters '<', '>' or '&', it must be enclosed in a XML comment (inside the sequence as a comment).
   See the